-Do you ever get your period and think “well, that explains a lot.”
-Suddenly, it makes sense why you screamed at your friend for giving you a “weird look,” and you finally understand why you bawled your eyes out when your dog did something cute.
-It’s not all in your head – it’s premenstrual syndrome (PMS).
+Does your teen ever get their period and think “well, that explains a lot.”
+Suddenly, it makes sense why they screamed at a friend for giving them a “weird look,” and they finally understand why they bawled their eyes out when their dog did something cute.
+It’s not all in their head (or yours) – it’s premenstrual syndrome (PMS).

-There are tons of physical PMS symptoms, like bloating and breast tenderness, but there are also just as many mental PMS symptoms.
-There's a running joke that PMS makes women irritable and moody, and many people dismiss women’s feelings because they're "PMSing."
-You might want to laugh off your PMS, but the mood swings you experience before your period are no joke and could be a more serious condition called Premenstrual Dysphoric Disorder (PMDD).
+There are tons of physical PMS symptoms, like bloating and breast tenderness, but there are also just as many mental PMS symptoms that teens may experience.
+There's a running joke that PMS makes women irritable and moody, and many people dismiss teens' feelings because they're "PMSing."
+You might want to laugh off their PMS, but the mood swings they experience before their period are no joke and could be a more serious condition called Premenstrual Dysphoric Disorder (PMDD).

 What are PMDD symptoms?

 When looking at PMDD vs PMS, the physical symptoms are very similar, but the emotional symptoms associated with PMDD stand out.
-PMDD symptoms are characterized by depression, irritability, anxiety, and moodiness that can be so severe, they disrupt your daily life and relationships.
+PMDD symptoms are characterized by depression, irritability, anxiety, and moodiness that can be so severe, they disrupt teens' daily lives and relationships.
 Generally speaking, a dysphoric mood is characterized by unhappiness, restlessness, and frustration.
-PMDD only occurs after ovulation (2 weeks before your period) and eases up within the first day or two of your menstrual cycle.
+PMDD only occurs after ovulation (2 weeks before their period) and eases up within the first day or two of their menstrual cycle.

 It can be hard to diagnose Premenstrual Dysphoric Disorder, as there's no definitive PMDD test.
-The best advice we can give is to track your symptoms in a diary.
-Track two cycles and note if your period mood swings are beginning to affect your day-to-day.
-Take this to your family physician and if you’re diagnosed with PMDD, speak with your doctor about next steps.
-PMDD can be improved with natural treatment like exercise or meditation, but in some cases, your doctor may prescribe birth control or even antidepressants as part of your PMDD treatment.
+The best advice we can give is to track their symptoms in a diary.
+They can track two cycles and note if their period mood swings are beginning to affect their day-to-day life.
+They should take this information to their family physician, and if they're diagnosed with PMDD, they should speak with their doctor about next steps.
+PMDD can be improved with natural treatments like exercise or meditation, but in some cases, the doctor may prescribe birth control or even antidepressants as part of the PMDD treatment.

-When it comes to PMS, there's not a ton you can do to stop it, but you can be aware of it.
-For instance, I know I tend to get upset easily in the week leading up to my period, so I try to surround myself with things that make me happy and steer clear of anything that could potentially get me down.
+When it comes to PMS, there's not a ton teens can do to stop it, but they can be aware of it.
+For instance, they may know they tend to get upset easily in the week leading up to their period, so they can try to surround themselves with things that make them happy and steer clear of anything that could potentially bring them down.

-If something makes you angry or upset, try reaching out to a loved one to vent.
-Studies have shown venting helps release stress, so let it all out!
-Overall, try to remember the moodiness is only temporary.
-If you find you’re experiencing feelings of anxiety or depression daily as opposed to right before your period, consult your family, friends and a physician.
+If something makes them angry or upset, they can try reaching out to a loved one to vent.
+Studies have shown venting helps release stress, so they should let it all out!
+Overall, they should try to remember that the moodiness is only temporary.
+If they find they're experiencing feelings of anxiety or depression daily as opposed to right before their period, they should consult their family, friends, and a physician.

-The best thing you can do is pay attention to your mind and body and how it reacts to your period, or everyday situations.
-You know yourself best!
-Avoid period leaks on top of everything else with our fab leak proof underwear.
+The best thing they can do is pay attention to their mind and body and how it reacts to their period, or everyday situations.
+They know their bodies best!
+Avoid period leaks on top of everything else with our fab period proof panties.